 Route 40 Paradise - Chico.
-Route 40 provides service between Paradise and Chico, seven days a week.
-Weekday service (Eastbound) begins in Chico at 6:50 AM and ends in Paradise at 7:03 PM and weekday service (Westbound) begins in Paradise at 6:00 AM and ends in Chico at 7:26 PM.
-Weekday headways are approximately 120 minutes, with more frequent service during the evening peak hours.
-Saturday service (Eastbound) begins at 7:50 AM in Chico and ends at 7:03 PM in Paradise and Saturday service (Westbound) begins at 8:44 AM in Paradise and ends at 6:00 PM in Chico.
-Sunday service (Eastbound) begins at 9:50 AM in Chico and end at 5:03 PM in Chico and Sunday service (Westbound) begins at 10:44 AM in Paradise and end at 6:00 PM in Chico.
+Route 40 provides service between Paradise and Chico, six days a week.
+Weekday service (Eastbound) begins in Chico at 6:50 AM and ends in Paradise at 6:23 PM and weekday service (Westbound) begins in Paradise at 7:44 AM and ends in Chico at 6:23 PM.
+Weekday headways are approximately 240 minutes, with more frequent service during the evening peak hours.
+Saturday service (Eastbound) begins at 9:50 AM in Chico and ends at 5:03 PM in Paradise and Saturday service (Westbound) begins at 10:44 AM in Paradise and ends at 6:00 PM in Chico.
 Round trip travel times between Paradise and Chico are approximately an hour and 52 minutes with a 10-minute layover scheduled in Paradise.
 For most runs, Route 40 alternates with Route 41.